mzazon/awesome-cloud-projects/aws/business-process-automation-stepfunctions/business-process-automation-stepfunctions.md

 ## Prerequisites

-1. AWS account with Step Functions, Lambda, SQS, and SNS permissions
+1. AWS account with Step Functions, Lambda, SQS, SNS, and API Gateway permissions
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of state machines and workflow concepts
 4. Familiarity with JSON and AWS service integrations